pkeech/stig_parser/README.md

 [![GitHub License][license-shield]][license-url]
 [![LinkedIN Profile][linkedin-shield]][linkedin-url]

+> **NOTE**: As of version 1.1.0, the JSON output fields have been renamed and CamelCased.
+This was an effort to standardize the variables being used.
+When using Versions less than 1.1.0, please ensure you update your field names prior to updating.

 ### About
-A basic Python package to parse DISA STIG (XCCDF) Files into a readable JSON format.
+A basic Python package to parse DISA STIGs (XCCDF) into a readable JSON format.

 ### Installation
 To install stig-parser, simple run the following command: